Kayak fishing has become one of the fastest growing sports over the last few years.

 *At the time of writing.

-Fishing and kayak go hand in hand, and it’s even more convenient and accessible if you’re using an inflatable.
+Fishing and kayaking go hand in hand, and it’s even more convenient and accessible if you’re using an inflatable.

-There’s a lot of options out there, and loads of factors to consider, but I hope this article has helped you choose the best inflatable kayak for fishing in 2021.
+There are a lot of options out there, and loads of factors to consider, but I hope this article has helped you choose the best inflatable kayak for fishing in 2024.

 Let me know which model you’ve gone for and why – or if I’ve missed a product off that should be included.